Michelle Steel: 2022

 On December 23, 2021, Steel announced that she would run in California's 45th congressional district in 2022 due to redistricting.
 She was endorsed by Kevin McCarthy, Young Kim, Ken Calvert, Mimi Walters, Andrew Do, and the Republican Party of Orange County.

+During the campaign, Steel faced protests over her campaign ads aiming to portray her Democratic rival, Naval reserve officer and Taiwanese-American Jay Chen, as a Chinese Communist Party sympathizer.

 Steel defeated Democratic nominee Jay Chen in the November 8, 2022, general election.

+2024

+Steel ran for reelection in the district in 2024.
+During the campaign, Steel sought to characterize her Democratic opponent Derek Tran as a communist sympathizer by sending mailers of Tran alongside Mao Zedong and a hammer and sickle.
+Tran is a second-generation Vietnamese American.
+During the campaign, Steel, who is Korean-born, said "I am more Vietnamese than my opponent."

+Tran defeated Steel in the November 5, 2024, general election.

 Tenure

-Along with several other Republican U.S. House freshmen, Steel is a member of the Freedom Force, an informal group styled as a Republican counterpart to the Democratic group The Squad.
+Along with several other Republican U.S. House freshmen, Steel was a member of the Freedom Force, an informal group styled as a Republican counterpart to the Democratic group The Squad.

 Steel tested positive for COVID-19 in January 2021.
 She referenced her own mild symptoms from her bout with COVID to advocate for opening up schools and businesses.

-Due to her COVID-19 quarantine, Steel missed voting on the certification of Joe Biden's Electoral College victory.
+Steel did not vote on the certification of Joe Biden's Electoral College victory.
 She voted against the second impeachment of Donald Trump on January 13, 2021.

 In early February 2021, Steel called for the reopening of schools in California.

 On February 25, 2021, Steel voted against the Equality Act, a bill that would prohibit discrimination based on gender identity and sexual orientation by amending the Civil Rights Act of 1964 and the Fair Housing Act to explicitly include new protections.

 On February 27, 2021, Steel voted against the American Rescue Plan Act of 2021, a $1.9 trillion COVID-19 relief and stimulus bill.

-In March 2021, Steel introduced a bill that would block federal funding from being used to support California’s high-speed rail project, which she called a "failure."
+In March 2021, Steel introduced a bill that would block federal funding from being used to support California's high-speed rail project, which she called a "failure."

 In June 2021, Steel was one of 49 House Republicans to vote to repeal the AUMF against Iraq.

 In 2021, Steel joined a majority of Republican representatives in signing onto an amicus brief to overturn Roe v.
 Wade.